Tammyhi/stoop-sale-invite-site/README.md

 - Give this page a like!

 # Credits:
-- Map API: Google Maps
+- Map API from Google Maps
 - Illustrations by Drawkit
 - Map Marker by Freepik
+- Icons from Font Awesome